 Unless your ex has run up massive bills that are jointly owned, his or her actions should not affect your credit score – but getting a divorce could.
 Many people have a hard time adjusting to a single income, which means they may use their credit cards more often, or open up additional lines of credit.
 This can and will affect your credit score overall.
 The same is true if you cannot make payments on the debts you already owe.
 Finally, if a judge orders your spouse to pay a debt that is jointly owned, and he or she does not, then your credit score could be affected.

 Dealing with debt in a divorce is a complicated process.
 At Miller Upshaw Family Law, PLLC, we work to ensure that your assets and debts are divided in a way that is best for you.
-To work with one of our experienced Nashville divorce lawyers, please call 615-454-9899 or contact us to reserve a consultation.
+To work with one of our experienced Nashville divorce lawyers, please call 615-391-4200 or contact us to reserve an in-person or video consultation.